Kenya at the 1980 Summer Paralympics

 Kenya competed at the 1980 Summer Paralympics in Arnhem, Netherlands.
-The seventeen member strong tem competed in athletics, weightlifting, lawn bowls and table tennis, claiming a gold medal and two silver medals.
+The seventeen member team competed in athletics, weightlifting, lawn bowls and table tennis, claiming a gold medal and two silver medals.
 Lucy Wanjiru 's gold in the Women's Javelin 3 event was the first gold earned by a Kenyan woman at the Paralympic Games.

 Team

 Kenya made their second Paralympic Games appearance in Arnhem, Netherlands.
 They were returning to the Games, having boycotted the 1976 Summer Paralympics as a result of a broader boycott by the Kenyan Olympic Committee for the 1976 Summer Olympics.
 The team was seventeen strong, and included thirteen men and four women.
 They competed in athletics, weightlifting, lawn bowls and table tennis.

 Medals

 17 competitors from Kenya won 3 medals, 1 gold and 2 silver, and finished 30th in the medal table.
 Lucy Wanjiru won the first gold medal by a Kenyan woman after winning the Women's Javelin 3 event.